jaantollander/dotfiles-arch/README.md

 ## Philosophy
-My configuration philosophy is to strive for simple and effective configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.
+My configuration philosophy is to strive for simple, effective and ergonomic configuration by avoiding skeuomorphic design and accepting that such configuration requires effort to learn.

-- *Keyboard over mouse*: We should be able to use our configuration effectively without leaving the keyboard.
+- **Keyboard over mouse**: We should be able to use our configuration effectively without leaving the keyboard.

-- *CLIs over GUIs*: CLIs are simpler and more effective than GUIs for most tasks.
+- **CLIs over GUIs**: CLIs are simpler and more effective than GUIs for most tasks.

-- *Search over navigation*: We should use search whenever possible instead of having to navigate through menus.
+- **Search over navigation**: We should use search whenever possible instead of having to navigate through menus.

-- *Text over binary*: We should use text files whenever binary format is not truly necessary.
+- **Text over binary**: We should use text files whenever binary format is not truly necessary.

-- *Strive for modular configuration*: Modularity makes it easier to change components and reason about dependencies.
+- **Strive for modular configuration**: Modularity makes it easier to change components and reason about dependencies.

-- *Take security seriously*
+- **Take security seriously**:
-- *Cognitive ergonomics matters*

 ## Arch Linux Setup